massquantity/LibRecommender/README.md

 + Implement a number of popular recommendation algorithms such as SVD, DeepFM, BPR etc.

-+ Allow user to use either collaborative-filtering or content-based features, thus a hybrid system.
++ A hybrid system, allow user to use either collaborative-filtering or content-based features.

-+ Automatically convert categorical features to sparse representation, thus ease the memory usage.
++ Ease of memory usage, automatically convert categorical features to sparse representation, thus ease the memory usage.

-+ Suitable for explicit and implicit datasets, and negative sampling is provided for implicit dataset.
++ Suitable for both explicit and implicit datasets, and negative sampling can be used for implicit dataset.

 + Making use of Cython or Tensorflow to accelerate model training.